Smaller and More Flexible Cuckoo Filters: Flexible windowed Cuckoo filters

 Inserting or querying a key works analogously to the version with buckets.
 To insert a key, check if any of the $2l$ slots is empty.
 If yes, insert the fingerprint into the empty slot.
 Otherwise, remove a random fingerprint and try to re-insert it into an alternative slot.
 To re-insert the removed fingerprint, compute both its current and alternative window based on the stored bits (Figure \ref{fig:example_windowed_cuckoo}).
 Run this loop of removal and re-insertion until an empty slot is found, but at most for a fixed number of steps.
 For queries, return \texttt{True} if and only if any of the $2l$ possible slots contain the correct fingerprint and the correct choice and window offset bits for the currently searched slot.

-In summary, we need a fingerprint size of $k+2$ in a $(2, 2)$ windowed Cuckoo filter for a FPR of $2^{-k}$ and in practice use a maximum fill rate of $\approx 0.94$ (see Figure~\ref{fig:overhead}).
-The space overhead of a $(2, 2)$ windowed Cuckoo filter is therefore $1/0.94 (1+2/k) \approx 1.06 (1+2/k)$.{} The main differences of our proposal to the previous Cuckoo filter \cite{fan_cuckoo_2014} are that in our work, \begin{enumerate} \item the additional bits are not (randomized) extensions of the fingerprint, but have meaning as choice bit and offset bits, \item we reduce the number of offset bits from 2 to 1, saving space, because the load threshold for Cuckoo hashing with two slots in windows and for four slots in buckets are comparable ($0.965$ vs.\ $0.980$).
+In summary, we need to store $k+2$ bits per key in a $(2, 2)$ windowed Cuckoo filter for an FPR of $2^{-k}$, and in practice use a maximum load of $\approx 0.94$ (see Figure~\ref{fig:overhead}).
+The space overhead of a $(2, 2)$ windowed Cuckoo filter is therefore $1/0.94 (1+2/k) \approx 1.06 (1+2/k)$.
+The main differences with regard to the standard Cuckoo filter \cite{fan_cuckoo_2014} are that in our work, \begin{enumerate} \item the additional bits are not (randomized) extensions of the fingerprint but have meaning as choice bit and offset bits, \item we reduce the number of offset bits from 2 to 1, saving space, because the load threshold for Cuckoo hashing with two slots in windows and for four slots in buckets are comparable ($0.965$ vs.\ $0.980$).
 Filling the hash tables slightly below their theoretical load thresholds, the overhead factor is reduced from $1.05 (1+3/k)$ in \cite{fan_cuckoo_2014} to $1.06 (1+2/k)$, e.g.,\ from $1.365$ to $1.272$ for $k=10$ (an FPR of $1/1024$). \end{enumerate}